 You should spend 10 to 14 days in Japan, with enough time to explore Tokyo city, visit the cultural districts of Kyoto, and several villages in the countryside.

 Trips to Japan in excess of a week and up to two provide time to embrace the cultural atmosphere, delve into the cuisine, discover landmarks like the Fushimi Inari-Taisha shrine, and enjoy several days at leisure.
 You could also spend your 10-day vacation in the Japanese Alps or 14 days exploring most of southern Japan.

 Six- and seven-day trips are possible if you visit one or two destinations only, such as Tokyo and Kyoto.
 In contrast, trips longer than 14 days provide the time to see more of Japan, with the possibility of visiting other Asian countries as well.

-To learn more about top destinations in Japan, visit our guide on the 5 Best Places to Visit in Japan.
+To learn more about top destinations in the country, visit our guide on the best places to visit in Japan.
 We delve into the spiritual experiences you can have in Kyoto, highlight the breadth of history in Hiroshima, and more.

 Mainland Japan is an island itself, but the country boasts smaller islands to explore.
-The following list highlights the best ones to visit:
+The following list highlights the best ones:

 While a trip to Japan typically takes you to Tokyo, Kyoto, and other mainland regions, the pristine beaches, jungle-clad hills, and cultural towns of these islands make them worthy additions to your trip.